Health Policy and Law Blog

 Your time is valuable—so here’s a breakdown of what made health news in the past month, courtesy The Source on Healthcare Price & Competition, a nonprofit website run by one of HPL’s founders.

-- AmeriCorps trip to provide medical relief in Tanzania in 2007 = commitment to a healthy population
+- Medical relief in Tanzania in 2007 = commitment to a healthy population

-- Teaching science courses to underserved high school students in South Central L.A. = interest piqued in policy
+- Involvement with Teach for America and AmeriCorps, while teaching science courses to underserved high school students in South Central L.A. = interest piqued in policy

 It was these two defining life experiences that spurred Marielle Reataza to complete her medical degree from UC Irvine.
 But when a chronic-illness diagnosis forced her to rethink pursuing a demanding medical career, Reataza turned inward to discover her calling: “I wanted to go back to health policy, but I didn’t know how to go about it,” she recalls.
 “There wasn’t really anyone I could turn to to talk about health policy.”